-When I bought my current car, I was married to my first husband.
+When I bought my first car with a car payment, I was married to my first husband.
 I got the car in the divorce, but I also got the car payment.
-I powered through it for a few months until it became clear that I couldn’t keep up with the payment.
+While I powered through it for a few months, it eventually became clear that I couldn’t keep up with the payment.

 I refinanced my car loan and ended up with a much lower monthly payment and a lower interest rate, which was a nice perk.

 Your car payment is a low-hanging fruit way of saving money every month.
 Whether it’s refinancing your loan or buying a car you can afford without a monthly payment, figure out what works for your life right now.

 Negotiate your bills

 For most of us, it would never occur to us to try to negotiate our monthly bills.
 But it turns out that you totally can.